mdshihabuddin01/simple-ms-with-apigw/docs/kubernetes-deployment.md

 kubectl apply -f order-app-monitor.yaml
 ```
 Service monitor discovers service by service label, in our example we used `app: auth-service-application` which is the label
-of `auth-service-application-setvice`. prometheus scraps metrics from `/metrics` and listens in the same port as application for
+of `auth-service-application-setvice`. prometheus scraps metrics from `/metrics` and listens in the application port
-`auth-service` port is 8081 and `order-service` port is 8082

 Grafana dashboard jsons were exported in the helm chart, so you can visit the dashboard right after the deployment, you can explore them
 in the `backend/monitoring/dashboards` directory for watching or importing manually.